anirbansarkar-cs/D3-DNA-Discrete-Diffusion/README.md

 ```
 python run_sample.py --model_path MODEL_PATH --steps STEPS
 ```
 This will generate samples for all the true test activity levels and store them in the model path.
-Also it will calculate the mse (between true test vs generated) through the oracle predictions and print.
+Also it will calculate the mse (between true test vs generated) through the oracle predictions.

 ### Datasets